SharinaS/taskmaster/README.md

 ## November 12: Day 12
 * Pending: Add an intent filter to your application such that a user can hit the “share” button on an image in another application, choose TaskMaster as the app to share that image with, and be taken directly to the Add a Task activity with that image pre-selected.

+## November 13: Day 13
+* Pending: app will add the user’s location to a task automatically when that task is created.
+* When the user adds a task, their location should be retrieved and included as part of the saved Task.
+* On the Task Detail activity, the location of a Task should be displayed if it exists.

 # Resources:
 * [Android Buttons](https://developer.android.com/guide/topics/ui/controls/button.html)